idekerlab/MutationProjector/README.md

 # MutationProjector
-MutationProjector is a neural network that translates clinical gene panels into a foundational representation of tumor subtypes.
-This is a tumor mutation-based foundation model capable of predicting cancer therapeutic response and metastatic potential in cancer, in which multiple types of molecular interaction networks were incorporated into the model.
+MutationProjector is a neural network that translates clinical gene panels into a foundational representation of tumors.
+This is a tumor mutation-based foundation model capable of predicting cancer therapeutic response and metastasis, in which multiple types of molecular interaction networks were incorporated into the model.

 ## Pre-training MutationProjector
 To pre-train MutationProjector, we leveraged large-scale genomic alteration data, histopathology images and multiple molecular interaction networks.
 Simplified overview of the approach is visualized below: